 We currently have courses available in London and Sheffield, with more locations being announced soon.

 WHAT IF I LIVE OUTSIDE OF THE LOCATIONS YOU OFFER COURES IN?

 That’s up to you.
 As long as you can commit to getting to every live teaching session on time, every time, we don’t care where you live.
 You will of course face additional travel costs and commute time, but it’s your call.
 If you can make it work, so can we.

 WHAT KIND OF SUCCESS HAVE STUDENTS WHO’VE GONE THROUGH THE COURSE HAD?

 We have had lots of success stories from our graduates.
 Success looks different depending on the goals each business sets for themselves, however as an example, we’ve had students who are now stocked in major department stores or retail chains, and others who’ve managed to gain large sums of investment.
 We’ve had students open up bricks and mortar spaces and hire staff, and others who’ve partnered with blue chip brands.

-The glory of knowing that he’s helped a lot of wonderful people do wonderful things, the challenge of actively helping turn the economy around, the entertainment of meeting lots of interesting, bright and innovative entrepreneurs, and lastly the joy of teaching and paying it forward (which he is actually quite good at!).
+The glory of knowing that he’s helped a lot of wonderful people do wonderful things; the challenge of actively helping turn the economy around; the entertainment of meeting lots of interesting, bright and innovative entrepreneurs and lastly the joy of teaching and paying it forward (which he is actually very good at!).